hegerdes/homepage/content/blog/2025-10-gitlab-rootles-runner.md

 # If you run everything headless without a login shell you need to enable lingering
 sudo loginctl enable-linger
 ```
-We want to run docker rootless, but the users inside a container are often root or require root.
-Since we want all our workloads to work with the new setup we use the *user-namespace* capability of the Linux kernel.
-This maps the root user form inside a container to an unprivileged user to the host.
-So even if an attacker manages to break out of a container, he will never have privileges higher than the `gitlab-runner` user.

-We can now switch to the new user and set up docker and the required configs:
+We can now switch to the new `gitlab-runner` user and set up docker and the required configs:

 <details>
   <summary><i>gitlab-runner.service</i></summary>